Rosie Garthwaite

-Rosie Francesca Garthwaite (born 1980) is an English journalist.
+Rosie Francesca Garthwaite (born 1980) is an English journalist and former military officer.

 Early life

 Garthwaite was born and raised in Hammersmith, London in 1980, the eldest of three children of Sir Mark Garthwaite and Victoria Tuzo (daughter of General Sir Harry Tuzo, the late former Deputy Supreme Allied Commander Europe and General Officer Commanding of the British Army in Northern Ireland during the early period of the Troubles).
 Garthwaite attended Benenden School.